The cost of dying across the world

 Unfortunately for us, or perhaps our family and friends, there are certain inevitable costs when it comes to dying: the costs of burial or cremation, and of course, the funeral.

 In some cases if you are unfortunate enough to be abroad when your time comes, there may be the additional expenditure on getting your body back to home turf.

-Given the average cost of a funeral in the UK is now £4,417* - an increase of 130% since 2004 - we were interested in looking at these costs around the world and comparing them to the average salary in each country, to find out where is the cheapest and most expensive place to die.
+Given the average cost of a funeral in the UK is now £4,417*, we were interested in looking at these costs around the world and comparing them to the average salary in each country, to find out where is the cheapest and most expensive place to die.

 How we worked it out

 To work out the average cost of dying across the world, our research team gathered the available data and worked out the average cost of end of life rituals by analysing the costs of a typical end of life ceremony for 35 different countries (where information was available), such as the cost of burials and cremations.

 To ensure that we worked out a fair representation across countries, we then looked at this cost in comparison to average salaries, giving us a fair understanding of the cost of dying vs the cost of living in the respective countries.

 Where did residents have to pay the most for their death?